-Students will capstone a S.T.E.M.\ journey with robotics in this course.
+Students will capstone a S.T.E.M. journey with robotics in this course.
 Students will continue exposure to robotics and coding through use of the VEX V5 system and VEXcode software.
 Designing custom robots for competition and developing solutions to real-world problems will be the focus of this course.
-Students will develop team-driven, job specific (e.g., programmers, fabricators, and marketers) robotic projects based off problems presented by industry using mechatronic components and concepts such as material processing, machining, CNC milling, and 3-D printing.
+Students will develop team-driven, job specific (e.g., programmers, fabricators, and marketers) robotic projects based off problems presented by industry, experts, and organizations.
+Projects may also include the use of mechatronic components and concepts, material processing, CNC operation, and 3-D printing.
 Additionally, students will explore career opportunities, employer expectations, and educational needs in the robotics industry.

-Criteria for Selection - Successful completion of Robotics Engineering #9507.
+Criteria for Selection - Successful completion of Exploring Robotic Engineering #9506 and/or Robotics Engineering #9507.